inmanta/inmanta-core/docs/resource_sets.rst

     :caption: main.cf

 Keep in mind that each resource set contains a collection of independent resources.
-In this example scenario, since the router instances for other sets do not exist at compilation time, it would be impossible to enforce a router index that was based just on the id and excluded the network.
+In this example scenario, since the host instances for other sets do not exist at compilation time, it would be impossible to enforce a host index that was based just on the id and excluded the network.

 The model developer is accountable for the following: Each resource set in a partial compilation needs to be separate from and independent of the resource sets that aren't included in the partial model.
 When performing partial compilations, this is a crucial assumption.
 If this condition is not satisfied, partial compilations may end up being incompatible with one another (a full compilation with the identical changes would fail),